-These topics and dates often change quite a bit throughout the term, please see the Calendar in the Course Documents section of Blackboard for the latest schedule.
+These topics and dates often change quite a bit throughout the term, please see the Calendar in the first Module of Canvas for the latest schedule.
 The topics and schedule below will likely get out of date.

 note: "Chapter X" refers to Music and the Brain Chapters.
-All readings are on Blackboard
+All readings are on Canvas